 We want to see where an effort is made to provide related educational experiences.
 These efforts may be as simple as a teacher devoting some pre- and post-classroom time to discussing the impact of the play.
 We also encourage signing up for Q&A sessions where these are available.

 Please specify in your application what efforts you will make to ensure a wide range of children from underserved communities benefit from this programme.
-These may well include children who don’t meet the Free School Meals/Title 1 definition but who for a variety of reasons do not have access to the theatre.

 However, make every effort not to single out Pupil Premium students.